razak17/buffer-sticks.nvim/README.md

 # buffer-sticks.nvim

-A neovim plugin that displays a vertical indicator showing open buffers.
+A neovim plugin that displays a vertical indicator showing open buffers and doubles as a customizable buffer picker.

 ![Demo](assets/demo.png)